user7210unix/mochan/README.md

 - **Hide posts** with optional stubs
 - Fully functional without installation — just open the HTML file

-## How to Use

-1. Download `index.html`
-2. Open it in your browser (Chrome/Firefox recommended)
-3. Browse boards, open threads, view images
-4. Use the sidebar (☰) for settings and quick boards

 > **Note**: This is a client-side only app that uses public proxies to fetch data from 4chan.

 ## Technical Details